A List of Frequently Asked Questions

 32. Where do the trail rides go?

 The rides follow the historic National Mail Stagecoach route.
 They ramble through unspoiled Sonoran desert and riparian zones, past historic sites and spectacular and complex geological formations.
-By reservation, the Stables offers half-day rides; all-day rides with lunch; breakfast or dinner rides; and cattle drives.
-For more information, call (520) 647-3450.
+By reservation, the Stables offers Trail Rides; a Petting Zoo; Pony Rides; and more.

 33. What are the Cowboy Cookouts like?